The Gross National Debt

 I knew then everything was gonna be all right.

-Dad, sometimes I'm lost.
+Pa, I still get lost.
 Don't have a CB any more.
-I'm trying to send a message, but I don't know if it gets through.
+I try to send a message, but I don't know if it gets through.
 This damned smartphone doesn't have your current number.
-Somehow, I manage to find my way, so maybe the messages are getting through.
-While I'm here, tell Miz Pate I'm OK and I get my BBQ sandwiches these days from Keith's place.
+Somehow, I manage to find my way sometimes, so maybe the messages are getting through.
+In so many ways, I'm still lost in the woods.

-Still, I'd love to see those headlights one more time.
-I could sure use you to lead me out of these woods I get lost in.
+Pa, I'd love to see those headlights one more time.
+I could sure use you to lead me out of these woods I'm lost in.
 I need to know everything is gonna be all right.

 Tuesday, October 8, 2024